 We are delighted with the responses we got for our new Parent Association.
 The new Parent Association is now as follows:

-During the year they plan to organise a Christmas Hamper Draw, Bag Pack, Jersey Day and a table quiz and all volunteers for these events would be greatly appreciated.
-I would also like to profusely thank the outgoing members of the Parent Association who are Karen Gallagher, Liam Freeburn, Pat Gallagher and Siobhan Mc Gloin.
-They have helped raise a considerable amount of money for the school and have put in lots of hard work over the past two years.
+During the year they plan to organise a Christmas Hamper Draw, clothes collection day, Internet Safety talk and a table quiz and all volunteers for these events would be greatly appreciated.
+I would also like to profusely thank the outgoing members of the Parent Association who are Jackie Loughlin, Louise Mc Geever, Edel Gallagher and Jules Tuttlebee, they have helped raise a considerable amount of money for the school and have put in lots of hard work over the past two years.

 Go raibh mile maith agaibh.